svn2github/HTML-Import-2/trunk/readme.txt

 The skipped directory setting just tells the importer where to look for HTML files.
 Linked images will be imported no matter where they're located.

+= Can I import files from another server? =

+No. The files must be on the same server as your WordPress installation.
+I have no intention of ever making this plugin import files from URLs.
+You are welcome to fork the code if you want to add this feature.

+= Can I set this import to run as a cron job? =

+No. <a href="http://www.wpallimport.com/">WP All Import</a> might be a better choice if you need to re-do your import on a recurring basis.

 == Changelog ==